Dental Cleaning, Check-up, and Prevention

 •Prevention The hygienist may offer additional cleaning methods for you to follow at home, based on the results of your exam.
 Don’t hesitate to ask us for instructions about brushing or flossing, or general care questions about your teeth and gums.

 Dental sealants, placed during childhood, can prevent cavities from forming on adult teeth.
 A sealant is a tooth colored protective film that is applied to the pits and fissures on the biting surfaces of molars.
 This procedure requires no drilling or tooth structure removal.
-Decay causing bacteria are “sealed out” preventing biting surface cavities.
-It’s best to have his procedure performed at just the right time; prior to any signs of tooth decay and just after the biting surface of the tooth has completely protruded through the gum tissue.
+Decay causing bacteria are sealed out, preventing biting surface cavities.
+It’s best to have this procedure performed at just the right time; prior to any signs of tooth decay and just after the biting surface of the tooth has completely protruded through the gum tissue.
 During routine dental check-ups, dentists monitor tooth development and suggest the best time to place sealants.
 This simple service is proven to reduce the potential for cavities.

-Digital X-rays (Radiographs) Limiting X-ray exposure, we use advanced x-ray equipment.
+Digital X-rays (Radiographs) To limit X-ray exposure, we use advanced x-ray equipment.
 Digital dental radiography dramatically reduces radiation exposure.
 With the aid of software we more accurately view areas of dental concern.
 Following the guidelines of the American Dental Association, we recommend taking a digital panoramic radiograph every five years and small cavity detecting films annually.
 This schedule allows early detection and prevention of dental problems while minimizing radiation exposure.

 Treatment Recommendations: During the dental check-up we will discuss any particular issues that may be of concern including dental appearance, comfort and function.
 Based on the results and concerns discussed during the check-up, together we make a plan to maintain or improve dental health, comfort and appearance.